Electric Grid Resilience Programs

 transmission blue sky [right column]

-All questions about this program should be submitted to grid.resilience.COMM@state.mn.us via email.
+Questions about this program can be submitted to grid.resilience.COMM@state.mn.us via email.
 Place in the subject line: Minnesota State Grid Resilience Utility Grants.

 • Must increase the resilience of the electrical grid (e.g., prepare for, adapt to, or minimize the consequences of extreme weather or malicious physical or cyber-attacks)